-The Washington Office advances ALA’s public policy activities by helping secure information technology policies that support and encourage efforts of libraries to ensure access to electronic information resources as a means of upholding the public’s right to a free and open information society.
-It works to ensure a library voice in information policy debates and to promote full and equitable intellectual participation by the public by:
+ALA's advocacy and public policy staff work to secure information technology policies that support and encourage efforts of libraries to ensure access to electronic information resources as a means of upholding the public’s right to a free and open information society.
+Staff works to ensure a library voice in information policy debates and to promote full and equitable intellectual participation by the public by:

 - Conducting research and analysis aimed at understanding the implications of information technology and information policy for libraries and library users,